XanaduAI/strawberryfields/doc/algorithms/quantum_neural_network.rst

     "Neural Network are not black boxes.
 They are a big pile of linear algebra." - `Randall Munroe, xkcd <https://xkcd.com/1838/>`_

 Machine learning has a wide range of models for tasks such as classification, regression, and clustering.
 Neural networks are one of the most successful models, having experienced a resurgence in use over the past decade due to increases in computational power and parallelization.
 The typical structure of a neural network consists of a series of interacting layers that perform transformations on data passing through the network.
-Here, the neural network depth is determined by the number of layers, while the maximum width is given by the layer with the greatest number of neurons.

 An archetypal neural network structure is the feedforward neural network, visualized by the following example:

 :html:`<br>`